First and second place winners in each category:

-Each partner will offer $10,000 in grants, and will select two finalists in each focus area to pitch their project or program to the audience at the November 20 event.
-Based on pitches made at the event, partners will select a first-place winner to receive $6,000, and a second-place winner to receive $3,000.
+Each partner offered $10,000 in grants, and selected two finalists in each focus area to pitch their project or program to the audience at the November 20 event.
+Based on pitches made at the event, partners selected a first-place winner to receive $6,000, and a second-place winner to receive $3,000.
 Additionally, a popular vote at the event will determine an additional $5,000 award for one of the ten finalists.

-Finalists will also be able to share further information about their respective organizations at presentation booths positioned throughout the event space, set up for the duration of the event.
+Finalists also shared further information about their respective organizations at presentation booths positioned throughout the event space, set up for the duration of the event.

 Applications due September 30, 2018

 Semifinalists determined by October 15, 2018

 Mandatory semifinalist workshop on October 29, 2018

 Mini-grants competition event on November 20, 2018 (5pm-7pm)